VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 8. Chinese pop
 9. Unknown (in cases where it cannot find a genre to where it matches)

-Groups charts under a path into the following version categories
+Groups levels/charts under a path into the following version categories
  - up to Buddies plus

 Status
  - able to categorize charts to genre as of September 5, 2024
- - able to categorize charts to version as of Semptember 8, 2024
+ - able to categorize charts to version as of Semptember 8, 2024(COULD NOT DIFFERENTIATE OLD AND NEW VERSIONS)

 ## Description